mpv-player/mpv/DOCS/man/mpv.rst

     absolute path.

 ``fd://123``
-    Read data from the given UNIX FD (for example 123).
+    Read data from the given file descriptor (for example 123).
 This is similar to piping data to stdin via ``-``, but can use an arbitrary file descriptor.
-    Will not work correctly on MS Windows.

 ``edl://[edl specification as in edl-mpv.rst]``
     Stitch together parts of multiple files and play them.